PlanTL-GOB-ES/PHI-masker/README.md

 This software masks Protected Health Information (PHI) in documents that have been previously annotated with Brat.
 It replaces the span of text of the annotations by the label assigned to that span.
-For instance, it replaces a common name annotation by the label PERSON or the name of a city by CITY.
+For instance, it replaces a proper name annotation by the label PERSON or the name of a city by CITY.